edomerli/Flatland-3-MARL/README.md

 In this repo, I implemented PPO from scratch and used it on the Multi-Agent [Flatland 3](https://www.aicrowd.com/challenges/flatland-3) challenge.

 ## Setup
+> [!WARNING]
+> Flatland works only on Linux, MacOS or Windows using WSL 2.

 To create the environment, [install conda](https://www.anaconda.com/download) and then run
 ```
 conda env create -f environment.yml